tantikristanti/grobid-medical-report/doc/training/organization.md

 * `<ptr type="web">` for the web URL
 * `<note type="short">` for the any short notes in the header part

+> Notes:
-> Note that the mark-up follows approximately the [TEI](http://www.tei-c.org) when used for inline encoding.
+- The mark-up follows approximately the [TEI](http://www.tei-c.org) format.
-> It is recommended to study first the existing training documents for the __organization-medical-report__ model (`grobid/grobid-trainer/resources/dataset/organization-medical-report`) to see some examples of how these elements should be used.
+- It is therefore recommended to see some examples of how these elements should be used for the __organization__ model in `grobid/grobid-trainer/resources/dataset/organization/corpus/` or `grobid/grobid-trainer/resources/dataset/organization/evaluation/`.

 ## Analysis